-We have audited the financial statements of the Police and Crime Commissioner for Norfolk for the year ended 31 March 2014 under the Audit Commission Act 1998.
-The financial statements comprise the Police and Crime Commissioner for Norfolk and Group Movement in Reserves Statement, the Police and Crime Commissioner for Norfolk and Group Balance Sheet, the Police and Crime Commissioner for Norfolk and Group Cash Flow Statement and the related notes 1 to 40, and the Police and Crime Commissioner for Norfolk Pension Fund Account Statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.
+We have audited the financial statements of the Police and Crime Commissioner for Norfolk for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
+The financial statements comprise the Police and Crime Commissioner for Norfolk and Group Comprehensive Income and Expenditure Statement, the Police and Crime Commissioner for Norfolk and Group Balance Sheet, the Police and Crime Commissioner for Norfolk and Group Cash Flow Statement and the related notes 1 to 39, and the Police and Crime Commissioner for Norfolk Pension Fund Account Statements.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.